ML4SCI/ML4SCI.github.io/_gsocproposals/2024/proposal_DEEPLENSE1.md

 ## Description

 Strong gravitational lensing is a promising probe of the substructure of dark matter to better understand its underlying nature.
-Deep learning methods have the potential to accurately identify images containing substructure, and differentiate [WIMP](https://en.wikipedia.org/wiki/Weakly_interacting_massive_particles) particle dark matter from other well motivated models, including vortex substructure of dark matter condensates and superfluids.
+Deep learning methods have the potential to accurately identify images containing substructure, and differentiate WIMP particle dark matter from other well-motivated models, including axions and axion-like particles, warm dark matter etc.

-This project will focus on further development of the DeepLense pipeline that combines state-of-the art of deep learning models with strong lensing simulations based on [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
-The focus of this project is detecting strong lenses from data sets of mock surveys.
-These new found lenses can then be passed on to the rest of the DeepLense pipeline for detection, classification, and interpretation of dark matter substructure.
+Gravitational lensing data is often collected at low resolution due to the limitations of the instruments or observing conditions.
+Image super-resolution techniques can be used to enhance the resolution of these images with machine learning, allowing for more precise measurements of the lensing effects and a better understanding of the distribution of matter in the lensing system.
+This can improve our understanding of the mass distribution of the lensing galaxy and its environment, as well as the properties of the background source being lensed.

+This project will focus on the development of deep learning-based image super-resolution techniques such as conditional diffusion models to enhance the resolution of gravitational lensing data.
+Furthermore, we will also investigate leveraging the super-resolution models for other strong lensing tasks such as regression and lens finding.

 ## Duration

 Total project length: 175/350 hours.

 ## Task ideas
- * Construct an algorithm to identify strong lensing images in data sets (both real and simulated).
+ * Expand the DeepLense functionality with superresolution algorithms suitable for computer vision tasks applicable to strong gravitational lensing data.

 ## Expected results
- *  New results on most recent DeepLense data sets for multi-class classification, regression, anomaly detection, etc.
+ *  Develop a superresolution model for DeepLense training and inference.

 ## Requirements
 Python, PyTorch and relevant past experience in Machine Learning.